-12. FORUM respectfully submits that the relevant provisions of the Czech legal system are in violation of transgender persons' right to bodily and mental integrity and constitute ill-treatment, and therefore invites the Committee to adopt a similar approach as in the case of China (Hong-Kong).
+12. We respectfully submit that the relevant provisions of the Czech legal system are in violation of transgender persons' rights to bodily and mental integrity and constitute ill-treatment, and therefore invites the Committee to ask the Government about their intention to repeal the problematic provision from the Civil Code.

-Proposed recommendation:
+Proposed question: